 A standard induction dose of sux will raise one’s potassium by 0.5 mEq.
 This usually is insignificant unless you’re already hyperkalemic and have evidence of end-organ involvement (EKG with peaked T waves and/or widened QRS complexes… think about ESRD patients).
 In fact, cardiac arrest minutes after sux administration is due to hyperkalemia until proven otherwise and should be treated accordingly with hyperventilation, bicarbonate, glucose/insulin, albuterol, etc.

-Drop me a comment with comments and questions! 🙂
+Drop me a below comment with questions! 🙂